Road Stream Crossings

 Complete Streets is a visionary policy that sees all forms of transportation coexisting safely and equitably whether in a hamlet or dense city center.
 North East has adopted it, pledging to pursue its design principles wherever possible as the town improves and maintains our roadways.

-View the policy here.
+View the Town policy here or the Village policy here.

 Here are some technical and design resources and guides: